wso2/streaming-integrator-tooling/modules/samples/artifacts/TensorflowSample/README.txt

 3. Start the editor using ./{WSO2SPHome}/bin/editor.sh

-4. Go to the event simulator in the editor (Stream Processor Studio) and find the TensorFlowTestApp under Siddhi App Name drop down
+4. Go to the event simulator in the editor (Streaming Integrator Tooling Studio) and find the TensorFlowTestApp under Siddhi App Name drop down

 5. Select 'InputStream' in the Stream Name drop down.